Ambulacraria

 Ambulacraria /,aembjuːl@'krɛəri@/, or Coelomopora /siːl@'mQp@r@/, is a clade of invertebrate phyla that includes echinoderms and hemichordates; a member of this group is called an ambulacrarian.
 Phylogenetic analysis suggests the echinoderms and hemichordates separated around 533 million years ago.
 The Ambulacraria are part of the deuterostomes, a clade that also includes the many Chordata, and the few extinct species belonging to the Vetulicolia.

 Etymology

 Ambulacraria, from the latin ambulacrum, meaning "a walk planted with trees", was named by Élie Metchnikoff in reference to the larval similarities including a folded band lined with cillia that are used for both feeding and locomotion.
-Metchnikoff also noted similarities among the coleomic systems of echinoderms and hemichordates and their larvae.
+Metchnikoff also noted similarities among the coelomic systems of echinoderms and hemichordates and their larvae.

 Phylogeny

 The two living clades with representative organisms are: